 Start with the chimney.
 Begin by having your chimney thoroughly cleaned and inspected.
 Creosote can build up inside of the chimney.
 Creosote is highly flammable and becomes more difficult and expensive to clean the longer it builds up inside your flue lining.

 In addition, animals may have created nests inside of the chimney since the last time the fireplace was used.
-We have encountered birds, rats, raccoons – even snakes!
+We have encountered birds, rats, raccoons – even beehives!
 A professional chimney sweep should be hired in this situation.
 He or she will be able to effectively clean the chimney in a manner that is the least messy and disruptive to residents.

 Install or check smoke and carbon monoxide detectors.
 Operational alarms are essential to preventing injury or death resulting from smoke or carbon monoxide inhalation.
 Such detectors are inexpensive safeguards that should be installed on every floor of the house.
 Batteries should be replaced every six months – a great tip is to do this every time we encounter Daylight Savings Time changes.
 The alarms themselves should be changed every five to 10 years.

 Inspect the chimney from outdoors as well.
 Inspect the mortar around any bricks in the chimney and surrounding areas for cracks.
 If left unaddressed, these can cause dangerous fires.
 If there are serious cracks, a professional may need to make repairs or the chimney may need to be replaced.
 When you get your chimney cleaned, ask the sweep to do a thorough check of your mortar on the inside of the chimney.
 This is a place where the heat is intense and the cracks can go unnoticed.
 When you get cracks here, the creosote floats behind the liner and in between the bricks behind.
 This is incredibly dangerous for fire outbreaks!
 You also can have the chimney capped with a screen to keep animals, rain and debris from entering.